Figure 1: What is CBD? Chemical structure of CBD.

 Hemp or Cannabis

 There seems to be some confusion in naming these plants, with some calling them hemp and others calling them cannabis or marijuana.
 Technically, all are correct and can be used interchangeably (perhaps the cause of the confusion).
-Hemp tends to be used when discussing crops with low THC levels for industrial or CBD use, while cannabis is used when discussing crops with higher THC for medicinal or recreational use.
+Hemp tends to be used when discussing crops with low THC levels for industrial or CBD products use, while cannabis is used when discussing crops with higher THC for medicinal or recreational use.
 Hemp and cannabis are though, the same species.

 1. Russo, E.B., 2016.
 Beyond cannabis: plants and the endocannabinoid system.
 Trends in pharmacological sciences, 37(7), pp.594-605.